-The link between the foot stirrup and the risers consists of two cords and two brummel hooks.
+The link between the foot stirrup and the risers consists of two cords and two Brummel® hooks.
 The speed stirrup itself is composed of a foot bar and webbing with loops sewn on either end to attach the cords.
 These cords should be run up through the eyelets and pulleys on the harness to connect with the pulley system on the front of the risers (see illustration).

-This illustration refers to the UP harness, but many harnesses are similar.
-If in any doubt, please ask the harness dealer/manufacturer.
+This illustration refers to the UP harness, but most harnesses are similar.
+If in any doubt, please ask your school or the harness dealer/manufacturer.